Chief of police

-A chief of police (COP) is the title given to an appointed official or an elected one in the chain of command of a police department, particularly in North America.
+A chief of police (COP) is an appointed official or an elected one in the chain of command of a police department, particularly in North America.
 A chief of police may also be known as a police chief or sometimes just a chief, while some countries favour other titles such as commissioner or chief constable.
 A police chief is appointed by and answerable to a state or local government.